 What does this course cover

-We will explore the work of artists known for their awareness of sculpture in relation to their environment.
+We will explore the work of artists known for their environmentally aware or ethical stance to making sculpture

-An ability to make small finished pieces of sculpture that could be described as environmentally sensitive and aware.
+Make finished pieces of sculpture that could be described as green, environmentally sensitive and aware.

 What will it be like

-Each student will be encouraged to use a sketchbook/ notebook to keep a record of work in progress both as a source of imagination, to develop and record ideas and as an aid to self-assess your work.
+Each student will be encouraged to use a notebook/sketchbook to keep a record of work in progress both as a source of imagination and ideas and as an aid to the self-assessment process.

-An introductory project can be suggested by the tutor, leading towards individual idea development and students work.
+An introductory project will be suggested by the tutor, leading towards individual idea development and students work.